 Having direct contact with our in-house users, I started data sorting workshops and interviews with the customer team to get an idea of workflow and level of importance.

-At this stage, I presented low to mid-fidelity wireframes regularly to our pilot group and team of engineers and product people.
-We explored concepts and tried to figure out the best experience for the customer support team and understand their needs.
+I presented low to mid-fidelity wireframes regularly to our pilot group and team of engineers and product people.
+We explored concepts and tried to figure out the best experience for the customer support team.

 Editing information: the starting point

 Different ways of editing information was trialed with our user group.
 The design with the most positive feedback was an extendable card that would reveal editable fields.

 The wireframes were uploaded as basic clickable prototypes I could demo.
 They helped to further simplify requirements and validate assumptions, and made some people excited about upcoming changes.

 With Tyro’s newly released identity, my responsibilities were dual-pronged: to develop a foundational product design library and to design the look and feel of Customer Hub.